projectname94/project-voice_activated/assignments/input-output.md

 - Each sketch should have some sort of command or input
 - Each sketch should somehow process and reveal an output

 ## Context:
-### Interaction:
+For this class, we want to break down an interaction into the following steps:

-	- How do you begin an input
+1. How do you begin an input
-	- show ready state
+2. Show ready state
-	- Acknowledge received input
+3. Acknowledge received input
-	- show output
+4. Show output
-	- Error state
+5. Error state

+For the _first week_ of this assignment, we will be focusing on steps 1 and 4.

 ## Goals: